PyObjC supports Python 3.6 or later and does not support Python 2.

 $ pip3 install -U pyobjc

 For most users this will install PyObjC using wheel binary archives, which means you don’t have to have a compiler on your machine.

 Some use cases require installation of all framework bindings, not just those that are relevant for the current system.
-In PyObjC 8 you can install framework bindings using the allbindings* extra:
+In PyObjC 8 or later you can install framework bindings using the allbindings* extra:

 $ pip3 install -U 'pyobjc[allbindings]'